US Military Enlistment Contracts and Enlistment Incentives

 The Air Force and Marine Corps offer the fewest enlistment bonuses.
 At the time of this annual revision to this article, the Air Force was offering active duty enlistment bonuses to only 6 AFSCs (jobs), and the top bonus authorized was $12,000.
 The top Marine Corps enlistment bonus is currently $6,000.

 The Navy still caps enlistment bonuses to a maximum of $20,000.
 The Coast Guard presently offers a top enlistment bonus of $15,000.

 Of the five active duty services, only the Army has elected to increase their maximum active duty enlistment bonus cap to the $40,000 authorized by law.

-Sometimes, the services will offer an additional bonus for recruits who agree to ship out to basic during a designated time-frame, or for recruits who have college credits (Note: The Army & Navy do this the most often).
+Sometimes, the services will offer an additional bonus for recruits who agree to ship out to basic during a designated time-frame, or for recruits who have college credits.

 In general, the greater the enlistment bonus, the harder time the service is having finding enough qualified applicants who agree to accept the job.

 In most cases, this is for one of three reasons:

 - The job doesn't sound very interesting, and the job counselors are having a hard time getting recruits to select this job.